 Students are not to bring large sums of money to school.
 Personal property having no bearing on studies should not be brought to school.
-This includes radios, video games, CD/tape players, iPods, recorders, baseball bats, cameras, toys, joke items, etc. These items may be confiscated and held a minimum of 30 days and/or parents may be requested to pick them up.
+This includes baseball bats, cameras, toys, joke items, etc. These items may be confiscated and held a minimum of 30 days and/or parents may be requested to pick them up.

-All objects which in any way might be considered dangerous or a nuisance, including pocketknives and laser pointers, shall NOT be brought to school.
+All objects which in any way might be considered dangerous or a nuisance, including pocket knives and laser pointers, shall NOT be brought to school.
 See discipline section.